tiendc/gofn/README.md

 #### MapGet

-Retrieves value of a key, returns the default value if not exists.
+Retrieves map value for a key, returns the default value if not exists.

 ```go
 MapGet(map[int]int{1: 11, 2: 22}, 1, 0) // 11 (found)